BitcoinUnlimitedClassic/BitcoinUnlimitedClassic/README.md

 * We prefer `software crash` against`undefined behavior`;
 * 2^20 bytes, are bigger than 1000000 bytes and lesser than unlimited.

-Thanks supporting, the `BitcoinUnlimitedClassic` team

 # BUC Proposals
 Feel free and enjoy to contribute to the project, with `BUC Proposals`

+# Thanks
+Thanks supporting, the `BitcoinUnlimitedClassic` team.

+We are working for a better Earth.

 # Donations
 Donations are welcome, and unrefundable at: